 ~ The Guardian

-Geoff Brennan has worked in, on and around mental health wards for over thirty years (is it really that long!)
+Geoff Brennan has worked in, on and around mental health wards since the 1980’s (is it really that long!)
 In that time he has been in just about every position a clinical nurse can have – health care assistant, staff, practice development lead, consultant.
 In that time he has also had a Star Wards development path- fan, cheerleader, advocate, trustee and now CEO.
 He even got to hold Buddy when Marion was presenting.

 So he’s done lots of stuff along the way (carers groups, benchmarks, projects, research, writing reports, doing inspections, chairing acute care forums – you get the picture).
 Just before coming to join the Star Wards team Geoff was part of the Safewards Team with Prof Len Bowers in the Institute of Psychiatry which was also about making wards better places for all.
-Geoff is Northern Irish, has an unrequited love for his cat Millie and is a total nut about the cartoon Danger Mouse.
+More on Safewards at www.safewards.net

 Nic Higham worked in mental health wards for just over 10 years, both as a Healthcare Support Worker and Therapeutic Liaison Worker, a role he pioneered (as a result of getting his hands on ‘Star Wards – the sequel’ and feeling hugely inspired) to offer more meaningful and therapeutic activity to inpatients.
-Nic is based in Leicester, is also a qualified counsellor.
+Nic is based in Leicester, is also a qualified counsellor and book author.

 Between 2008 and 2019 Nic was a cornerstone of Bright and designed the Ward Stars resources and his great project, CAMHeleon.
-We are indebted to him for the amazing work he put in over those year.
+On the closure of Bright Nic gallantly offered to look after the CAMHeleon resource. .

 Kathryn Hill – Chair of Trustees